HuasoFoundries/phpPgAdmin6/README.md

 - usage of global functions is being replaced by anonymous fuctions
 - usage of explicit includes/requires is being replaced by composer's autoloader (except for `src/lib.inc.php`)
 - global decorator functions are being replaced by static methods of the Decorator class.
-- `doTree` and `doSubtree` functions of each entrypoint are now at `src/tree` mostly because they are a different, self contained family of routes that reference each other